 Being a hairdresser is all Amy James ever wanted to be.

-“I remember styling my Barbie doll’s hair and telling my mom I wanted to be a beautician,” James said.
+“I remember styling my Barbie doll’s hair and telling my mom I wanted to be a beautician,” Amy said.

 Her dreams came true when she opened her own salon in 2000.
-So when James was faced with a possible career-ending injury, she was devastated.
+So when Amy was faced with a possible career-ending injury, she was devastated.

 “I love my job, seeing clients who have become friends over the past 35 years every day and making them feel beautiful is something I enjoy,” she said.
 “I wasn’t ready to give that up.”